reflectometry/refl1d/doc/getting_started/install.rst

 typing::

 	python master_builder.py

-This creates the redistributable install refl1d-<version>.exe one level up in the directory tree.
+This creates the redistributable installer refl1d-<version>.exe one level up in the directory tree.